cerdmann/spring-boot-lab/README.md

   ```

   * Go to your browser and click on the *build* box.
 In the upper right hand corner, you will see a **+** sign which will trigger the build.
 Press it
+  * Go to the Pivotal Cloud Foundry Apps Manager API [PCF Apps Manager endpoint] in your browser.
+Observe the uptime of your app to see that it has recently been modified.
+If you are monitoring your app in the Apps Manager while Concourse is deploying it, you might see 2 applications.
+This is because the *cf* resource will perform a blue-green deploy of your app
+  * Try modifying the message your app displays in the *HelloController*.
+Push the change to Github, and watch the pipeline automatically pick up your change and deploy it.